gost/workshops/2017_foss4g_boston/2_installation.md

 ## Installation

-Installation of GOST is easy: download the docker-compose file and run it.
+Installation of GOST is easy: download the docker-compose file and run it with 'docker-compose up'.

 Note: The first time the 'docker-compose up' command is executed, a bunch of new Docker images will be downloaded and started so please be patient.